Program

 - Artur Szymczyk, Plenipotentiary of the Mayor of Lublin for Sustainable Development and President of MPWiK in Lublin

-- Robert Bednarski,Director of Smart City, Wrocław City Hall
+- Robert Bednarski,Director of Smart City, Wrocław City Office

-- Ewelina Włoch,Department of Digitization and New Technologies, Rybnik City Hall
+- Ewelina Włoch,Department of Digitization and New Technologies, Rybnik City Office

 Moderator:

-- Magdalena Bartnik,Deputy Director of the Department of Architecture and Urban Planning, Kraków City Hall
+- Magdalena Bartnik,Deputy Director of the Department of Architecture and Urban Planning, Kraków City Office

 Case study